teltek/PumukitMoodleBundle/Resources/doc/InstallationGuide.md

 Installation Guide
 ==================

-*This page is updated to the PuMuKIT2-moodle-bundle 1.0.0 and to the PuMuKIT 2.1.0*
+*This page is updated to the PuMuKIT2-moodle-bundle master and to the PuMuKIT 2.1.0*

 Requirements
 ------------